 Travel Tip: Visit Dubai Butterfly Garden and Dubai Miracle Garden together for a perfect half-day outing filled with nature, colour, and creativity.

-Take a stroll through the ten eco-sensitive domes, which are absolutely filled with butterflies.
-However, every dome presents a different character and you will be able to see the butterflies sitting on the flowers - or even on you!
+Walk through ten eco-controlled domes filled with thousands of freely flying butterflies.
+However, every dome presents a different character, and you will be able to see the butterflies sitting on the flowers – or even on you!
 With such a peaceful atmosphere and so much interaction, it is a paradise for photographers and children.

 Relish the amazing decoding of the butterfly species, the migration routes, and the habitats at the Butterfly Museum.
 The kiddies and the grown-ups get the most out of conservation through the use of educational displays, 3D models, and preserved specimens.